perhenrik90/PCInfo/README.md

 PCInfo
 ======

-This is a small php script witch sends information about a client`s pc to a support email.
-See config.php to setup your version of PCInfo.
+PCInfo is a small support system witch sends information about a client pc to a support email.
+See config.php for setup.

 Requirments
 -----------